-Choices impede the main goal of any website which is to convert.
+Choices impede the main goal of any website, which is to convert.
 Too many choices are only distracting the users.
 With fewer choices, the site can make it clear what the visitor should do next to proceed.
-The users will be given the opportunity to continue or not given the choices.
+The users will be allowed to continue or not given the choices.

 4) Simplify navigation